 1610 Ombilin Coal Mining Heritage of Sawahlunto (Indonesia)

-Built for the extraction, processing and transport of high-quality coal in an inaccessible region of Sumatra; this industrial site was developed by the Netherlands’ colonial government from the late 19th to the beginning of the 20th century.
+Sawahlunto was built for the extraction, processing and transport of high-quality coal in an inaccessible region of Sumatra.
+This industrial site was developed by the Netherlands’ colonial government from the late 19th to the beginning of the 20th century.
 It had a workforce recruited from the local population and supplemented by convict labour from Dutch-controlled areas.
-It comprises the mining site and company town, coal storage facilities at the port of Emmahaven and also the railway network linking the mines to the coastal facilities.
+It comprises the mining site and company town, coal storage facilities at the port of Emmahaven.
+There is also a railway network linking the mines to the coastal facilities.
 The Ombilin Coal Mining Heritage was an integrated system that enabled the efficient deep-bore extraction, processing, transport and shipment of coal.

 1 new mixed site